FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

    meshL Th1 = Th.Gamma;

-:freefem:`meshL` meshes
+Glue of meshL meshes
-'''''''''''''''''''''''
+''''''''''''''''''''

 An assembling of :freefem:`meshL` is possible thanks to the operator :freefem:`+`.
 The result returns a :freefem:`meshL`, with caution of the right orientation at the merged interfaces.
 Here, the function :freefem:`checkMesh`can be called.

 .. code-block:: freefem
    :linenos: